 Prue Venables was born in England but grew up in Australia before returning to England in 1977 to study ceramics at the renowned Harrow School of Art.
 After teaching and practicing ceramics in the UK for 12 years, Prue returned to Australia in 1989 and has continued to exhibit widely in Australia, Japan, Europe, Asia and the USA.
-She has won many awards for her work, including the Premier Award in the 1995 Fletcher Challenge, 2nd prize in the Hermanns Art Award in 2001, and three honourable mentions at the Mino International Ceramics Competition in Japan.
-In 2018, Prue was selected as the 9th Australian Design Centre’s Living Treasure – Master of Australian Craft.
-This award celebrates the work and practice of exceptional individuals who have demonstrated more than three decades of excellence in their chosen discipline.
-Prue’s work is in many significant collections including the National Gallery of Australia, Fuping Museum (China), Auckland Museum and Gallery (New Zealand) and the state galleries of Queensland, Northern Territory, Tasmania, Victoria, Western Australia and South Australia.
+Prue is the recipient of numerous significant national and international awards.
+In 2018, she was selected as the Australian Design Centre’s 9th Living Treasure, and in 2023 she was selected as a finalist for the LOEWE Foundation Craft Award at the Noguchi Museum, New York.
+In 2015, she won the 2015 Clunes Ceramic Award and in 2018 received a Judges Commendation for her work in “STILL: Australian Still Life Award” at Coffs Harbour Regional Gallery.
+She is a member of the International Academy of Ceramics and a Fellow of the Royal Society of Arts, UK.
+Prue’s work is in many collections including the National Gallery of Australia, Fuping Museum (China), Auckland Museum and Gallery (New Zealand) and the state galleries of Queensland, Northern Territory, Tasmania, Victoria, Western Australia and South Australia.